Graphic Design Posters: The Designers Guide

 Ford’s clever “adaptive poster” promoted the company’s new adaptive lighting technology.
 It was made by Ogilvy & Mather Istanbul, now known as Ogilvy(opens in new tab).
 The poster’s Adaptive Front Lighting System, which responds to steering input when rounding corners, was intended to be experienced by viewers through an optical illusion.

 Perspective changes allow the viewer to “see” around the corner as they move around the multi-layered poster.
 You can see how it was done in the official video on the web.
 It was launched in authorized Ford dealers and specific locations throughout Europe.
+Check out some graphic design hashtags that you use to promote your brand.

 Where does All Time Design Fit?